 North Cornwall · PL35

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Boscastle, that work is shaped by the place itself — Boscastle is a National Trust harbour village on the north coast — famously rebuilt after the 2004 flood — with a tightly controlled Conservation Area and AONB across its dramatic valley setting, with a building stock that leans toward slate harbourside cottages and Victorian terraces above the valley.
+Anchor any Boscastle loft conversion in the local fabric and the rest follows — Boscastle is a National Trust harbour village on the north coast — famously rebuilt after the 2004 flood — with a tightly controlled Conservation Area and AONB across its dramatic valley setting, with a building stock that leans toward slate harbourside cottages and modern carefully detailed coastal homes.

 - Conservation Area